Exact Controllability of the Distributed System Governed by the Wave Equation with Memory: Introduction

 here

 where $c_j$, $\gamma_j$ are given positive constant numbers, $u(t,x)$ is a control supported (in $x$) on a bounded domain $\Omega$ and $|u(t,x)|\leqslant M$, $M>0$ is a given constant number.
-The goal of the control is to drive this mechanical system to the null state in finite time.
-We say that system is \emph{controllable} when for every initial conditions $\varphi_0$, $\varphi_1$ we can find a control $u$ such that the corresponding solution $\theta(t,x)$ of the problem (\ref{1})---(\ref{3}) and its first derivative with respect to $t$ $\theta_{t}(t,x)$ achieve zero at $t=T$.
+The goal of the control is to drive this mechanical system to rest in finite time.
+We say that the system is \emph{controllable to rest} when for all initial conditions $\varphi_0$, $\varphi_1$ it is possible to find a control $u(t,x)$ and a time $T>0$ such that $u(t,x)$ is equal to zero for any $t>T$ and the corresponding solution $\theta(t,x,u)$ of problem (\ref{1})--(\ref{3}) equals zero for any $t>T$ too.

 Similar problems for membranes and plates were studied earlier in \cite{Chernousko}.
-There was proved that vibrations of these mechanical systems can be driven to rest by applying bounded (in absolute value) and volume-distributed control functions.
+It was proved that vibrations of these mechanical systems could be driven to rest by applying bounded (in absolute value) and volume-distributed control functions.
 The existence of a bounded (in absolute value) boundary control that drives a string to rest was proved in \cite{Butk}.
 In this case the so-called moment problem was effectively applied.
 An overview of the results concerning the boundary controllability of distributed systems can be found in \cite{Lions}.
 Problems of controllability of systems similar to (\ref{1}) were considered in \cite{Ivanov}.
-There was formulated the condition under wich a solution to the heat equation with memory can not be driven to rest in a finite time.
-This condition is there are roots of some analytic function of complex variable in the domain of holomorphism.
+A condition was formulated under which a solution to the heat equation with memory could not be driven to rest in a finite time.
+This condition is that there are roots of some analytic function of complex variable in the domain of holomorphism.